 We open in Metropolis as a crisis is brewing over at City Hall.
 Detectives Dan Turpin (voiced by Rick Pasqualone) and Maggie Sawyer (voiced by Amanda Troop) hear about a 207AW from their radio band.
 Dan realizes that there’s a kidnapping involving advanced weapons and believes that Intergang is behind this.
 As they speed towards the crime scene, the police and S.W.A.T. team have already arrived in front of the building with their weapons drawn.
 Suddenly, the front entrance gets blown away as Intergang emerges from the smoke wearing high-tech suits with Mayor Booker (voiced by Johnathan Adams) and his wife in their grasp.
-The team leader Bruno Mannheim (voiced by Trevor Devall) begins firing his high-tech gun at the officials, blowing up the police cars while his men take out the officials with ease.
+The team leader Bruno Mannheim (voiced by Trevor Devall) begins firing his high-tech gun at the officials, blowing up the police cars while his men take out the opposing agents with ease.

 As they prepare to make their escape, Turpin and Sawyer arrive as he orders Bruno to relinquish his grasp upon the mayor.
 Unfortunately, Mannheim disobeys and fires his high-tech gun which hits the car with enough violent force to have it land on its roof.
 Afterwards, he orders one of his henchmen to execute the remaining officials and his other felon to look after their hostages while he preps their escape.
 Dan tries to get his partner out of the wrecked vehicle to no avail before he attempts to fend off the goon.
 Unfortunately, his shots are unable to penetrate the criminal’s advanced suit as he proceeds to strangle Turpin with a retractable cable.
 Maggie manages to regain consciousness and starts firing her handgun, but is also unable to hit a crucial mark.